replicatedhq/kots.io/content/reference/config/items.md

 linktitle: "Config Items"
 title: Config Items
 weight: 90020
-draft: false
-description: "The admin console settings screen configuration is specified as an array configuration groups and items."
 ---

 The admin console settings screen configuration is specified as an array configuration